techmahedy/zunoo/README.md

 ## Multiple Route Parameters

-You can pass multiple parameter with route as like below
+You can pass multiple parameters with route as below

 ```php
 <?php